Danny213123/test-22/blogs/ecosystems-and-partners/instinct-gpu-driver/README.md

 ## What is the Instinct driver?

 AMD's open source GPU driver is available through several channels.
-Users currently get the driver through ROCm releases, through Radeon Software for Linux and it is present in many Linux kernel builds.
+Users currently get the driver, amdgpu through ROCm releases, through Radeon Software for Linux and it is present in many Linux kernel builds.
 The build of the amdgpu driver and related packages currently distributed and documented with the ROCm, is now renamed as the Instinct driver.
 Previously, it was referred to as the ROCm driver or ROCk.
 The source code of the driver